filipac/pacurar.net-2021/readme.md

 # Known Issue
-If you have a plugin using Composer, and that plugin has the same dependency as your theme(Laraish) has, may lead to a problem when they are using a different version of that dependency.
+If you have a plugin using Composer, and that plugin has the same dependency as your theme(LaraWelP) has, may lead to a problem when they are using a different version of that dependency.
 In such a situation, it'll `require` multiple Composer Autoloaders(`vendor/autoload.php`), and **the last loaded one will take priority over the previous ones**.

 Say you have a plugin that depends on the package `Foo (v1.2.0)`, and your theme depends on the same package `Foo (v2.0.1)`; such a situation may lead to load the unintended version of `Foo`.
 Which version will be used depend on the time the `autoloader.php` was loaded and the time the package(class) was used.